Alexandercofa/RegentOfRigel/modding notes.md

 #### `repulsor-beam-effect="<number>"`
 Pushes back enemy ships that move within the effective area of the repulsor beam.
 The effective area is a circle with a radius equal to the value of the `repulsor-beam-effect` attribute, centred on the space ship.

-Ships that teleport or decloak next to the ship with this equipped will not trigger the repulsor beam.
+Ships that teleport, move into the effective area while under cloak, or decloak next to the ship with this equipped will not trigger the repulsor beam.

 #### `anti-missile-percent="<number>"`
 The chance of this tech destroying missiles that would otherwise hit the ship.
 The value is reduced by 1% for each level of the missile.

-#### `armour-small="<number>"`
-Should only be defined once in a tech tree, on the initial armour tech.
-All health increases should be handled with the `armour-mult` attribute.

-#### `armour-medium="<number>"`
-Should only be defined once in a tech tree, on the initial armour tech.
-All health increases should be handled with the `armour-mult` attribute.

-#### `armour-large="<number>"`
-Should only be defined once in a tech tree, on the initial armour tech.
-All health increases should be handled with the `armour-mult` attribute.

-#### `armour-massive="<number>"`
-Should only be defined once in a tech tree, on the initial armour tech.
-All health increases should be handled with the `armour-mult` attribute.

-#### `armour-mult="<number>"`
+#### `armour-base`
-When equipped, multiplies the base armour by this value.
+The amount of hit points a cruiser class ship has.
+Behemoths will get six times as many hit points,

 #### `reduce-enemy-attack-min="<number>"`
 Reduces the target's attack by at least this much.